RoMcGill/H2R-PP5/README.md

    - lineitem_total with a DecimalField

 #### Contact
-has a class called Contact
+Has a class called Contact
 fields=

    - name with a CharField